Genocide of the Ingrian Finns: Aftermath

 During World War II, Ingria fell within combat areas and the Ingrian people were once again forcibly deported from their homeland for ethnic reasons by German and Finnish authorities.
 After the war, Soviet authorities did not allow the 55,000 people who had evacuated to Finland to settle back in Ingria, and instead resettled them in regions of central Russia.
-Additionally after the war Ingrian Finns who had not evacuated, alongside Soviet Germans, were subjected expulsions, deportations, and ethnic cleansing.
+Ingrian Finns who had not evacuated alongside Soviet Germans were subjected to expulsions, deportations, and ethnic cleansing.

 The deportations led to the rapid ethnic assimilation of Ingrian Finns.
 After 1956, return to Ingria was officially allowed but made unfeasible in practice; as a result, many settled in the nearby Finnic regions of Estonia and Karelia.
 By 1970, the Ingrian Finn population decreased by 50,000 people, a 43% decline from the 1928 population, which political scientist Rein Taagepera described as a "clear case of genocide".
 In 1989 there were 18,000 Finns in Ingria and Leningrad, and a total of 67,813 in the Soviet Union, with only 34.7% declaring Finnish as their main language.
 Ingrian and other Finns were not differentiated in the official census.
 The Soviet Union was silent about the Ingrians and they did not officially exist.

 It was not until the dissolution of the Soviet Union in 1990 that Russia sought to improve their situation with new legislation.
 President Boris Yeltsin rehabilitated Russian Finns and some other groups as persecuted peoples.
 In addition to killings, the concept of genocide included mass deportations.
 However, the Russian state did little for the victims of the persecution.
 Few received significant compensation or their property back.
 Attempts began to revive Ingrian Finnish cultural life in Ingria, but at the same time, many Ingrian Finns moved to Finland.

 Starting from 1990, Finland facilitated the return of Ingrian Finns to Finland under the leadership of President Mauno Koivisto.
 Although Koivisto initially expected mainly elderly Finnish speakers to arrive, the resettled population largely consisted of working-age, Russian-speaking individuals.
 Over 30,000 Ingrian Finns and their families relocated to Finland.

 According to non-fiction writer Anni Reuter, Stalin's persecution of Finns became a topic of discussion and research in Finland only recently.
 She believes that the history of various Finnish groups in the Soviet Union is relatively poorly known in Finland.
 Reuter states that the issue seems to have been taboo for a long time, and was seldom addressed either in homes or schools.
 In Reuter's view, this may have been influenced by Finlandization, maintaining good relations with the Soviet Union, and the Cold War.
 She has emphasized the need to bring the large-scale mass deportations and persecutions experienced by Finns into school teaching and public awareness.